srrvnn/gruve/README.md

 3)	Give write permissions inside the ‘gruve’ folder.

-4)	Enter the absolute location of the ‘gruve’ folder:
+4)	Enter the absolute location of the ‘gruve’ folder here:

 	  a.	source/gruve/WEB-INF/classes/Configuration.java:23